ballerina-platform/ballerina-dev-website/swan-lake/learn/documenting-ballerina-code.md

 Saved to: target/apidocs
 ```

-`target/apidocs/math` folder would contain following;
+`target/apidocs/math` folder would contain the following;
 ```bash
 $ ls target/apidocs/
 bundle.js  index.html  ...
 ```

-* `index.html`  - the entry point for documentation.
+* `index.html`  - the entry point for documentation

 For other options, run `ballerina doc --help`.